-DELOISE WILLIAMS Assistant Division Director, Health Services, Division of Offender Rehabilitative Services are regularly assessed and provided continuous medical care by licensed nurses and physicians.
+MARTA NOLIN, Ph.D.
+Assistant Division Director Substance Abuse Services Division of Offender Rehabilitative Services daily, routine medical and dental sick call services to 24-hour care infirmaries.
+Chronic care clinics ensure those with chronic conditions are regularly assessed and provided continuous medical care by licensed nurses and physicians.
 Mental Health When offenders are sentenced to prison, their mental health needs are assessed at the reception and diagnostic centers.
-All offender's receive a mental health screening and psychological testing.
+All offenders receive a mental health screening and psychological testing.
 While in our system, mentally ill offenders receive individualized treatment to stabilize their mental illness and help with institutional adjustment.
-The department works closely with the Department of Mental Health in three key programs.
-There are 42 psychiatric hospital beds at the Biggs Correctional Treatment Center at Fulton State Hospital offering treatment to offenders experiencing acute exacerbation of their psychiatric illness.
-Two specialized programs for the chronically mentally ill, the Correctional Treatment Center and the Social Rehabilitation Unit, are at Farmington Correctional Center.
-For female offenders, the department has a Social Rehabilitation Unit at the Women's Eastern Reception, Diagnostic and Correctional Center.
+The department works closely with the Department of Mental Health.
+Offenders who experience an acute exacerbation of psychiatric illness can be stabilized at the Biggs Correctional Treatment Center at Fulton State Hospital.
+A specialized treatment program, the Correctional Treatment Center, offers programming for seriously mentally ill offenders at Farmington Correctional Center.
+Both departments also work together coordinating treatment for mentally ill offenders being released from incarceration.
+The department also has other specialized mental health treatment programs at Farmington Correctional Center (Social Rehabilitation Unit), Jefferson City Correctional Center (Secure Social Rehabilitation Unit) and Women's Eastern Reception, Diagnostic and Correctional Center (Women's Social Rehabilitation Unit).
 The department also has the Special Needs Unit for developmentally disabled offenders.
 This is located at the Potosi Correctional Center.
-Psychological services are available at all licensed institutions.
+Mental health services are available at all institutions.
 Services are provided by teams of psychiatrists, psychologists, social workers, professional counselors, psychiatric nurses and activity therapists.
 Missouri Sexual Offender Program (MoSOP) Missouri law (589.040, RSMo) mandates the Director of the Department of Corrections to develop a program of treatment, education and rehabilitation for sexual assault offenders.
 By department policy, the successful completion of MoSOP is mandatory for a release prior to an offender's sentence completion time.
-The MoSOP program generally takes 9-12 months to complete, and is provided at the Farmington Correctional Center for males, and at the Women's Eastern Reception Diagnostic and Correctional Center in Vandalia for females.
+The MoSOP program generally takes 10-14 months to complete and is provided at the Farmington Correctional Center for males and at the Women's Eastern Reception, Diagnostic and Correctional Center in Vandalia for females.
 Programming for handicapped offenders, and those in protective custody, is offered at the Eastern Reception Diagnostic and Correctional Center in Bonne Terre.
-During the calendar year of 2008, 237 offenders completed the MoSOP program.
-The Sex Offender Assessment Unit (SOAU), a 120 day pre-sentencing residential program was established in fiscal year 1994.
+During the fiscal year of 2011, 301 offenders completed the MoSOP program.
+The Sex Offender Assessment Unit (SOAU), a 120-day pre-sentencing residential program was established in fiscal year 1994.
 This program assesses risk to the community and sex offender treatment needs.
 Information is shared with the court for sentencing considerations.
-For calendar year 2009, 98 offenders were assessed for the courts.
-Regional sex offender specialists employed by the department monitor a panel of private practitioners that provide treatment to offenders while on probation or parole.
-The courts or Parole Board mandate treatment for these offenders.
-The Department of Corrections is responsible for assessing sex offenders, prior to their release from incarceration, who might potentially qualify for civil commitment as sexually violent predators (RSMo 632.480).
-After careful examination by highly specialized staff, 28 out of 489 offenders reviewed (5.7 percent) from calendar year 2008 were referred for possible civil commitment to the Department of Mental Health.
-Institutional Substance Abuse Treatment and Toxicology Services Substance abuse is a well-documented criminogenic factor with direct impact on offender recidivism.
-Substance abuse disorders are progressive and the need for treatment and recovery management usually recurs throughout an offender's life span.
-In fiscal year 2009 approximately 39 percent of new admissions to prison were alcohol or drug related offenders.
-An array of substance abuse services are provided to offenders incarcerated in Missouri's prisons who have been sentenced by the courts or stipulated by the Board of Probation and Parole for substance abuse treatment.
-In fiscal year 2009 approximately 2,900 beds were designated for institutional treatment.
-Approximately 87 percent of offenders who were discharged from institutional treatment successfully completed their programs.
-The Department of Corrections provided the following services in correctional institutions in fiscal year 2009: - Substance abuse assessment services. - Long Term Institutional Treatment programs of one year or longer.
+For fiscal year 2011, 106 offenders were assessed for the courts.